mskf1383/pashmak/README.md

 App.say_hello;
 ```

-also namespace system is sync with variables:
+Also namespace system is sync with variables:

 ```bash
 namespace App;